pwhipp/sphinx_man/doc/user_stories.rst

 A group of users create a patch.
 Everyone likes it and trusts it so they vote to let the group finish it up without any further approval.

-This is not possible as a general thing but voters can delegate control of the relevant area/s to users in the group.
+This is not possible as a general thing but signers can delegate control of the relevant area/s to users in the group.

 Brexit
 ======